By Mike Loughrin, CEO for Transformance Advisors

 The sales manager greets you and welcomes you to the organization.
-You are surprised during the overview presentation when the sales manager explains that most of the sales process is outsourced to industry representatives that are paid to close deals.
+You are surprised during the overview presentation when the sales manager explains how most of the sales process is outsourced to industry representatives.

-You ask about collecting insights from customers and the sales manager responds: “Our use of industry reps is a low cost approach that helps our margins, but also results in very limited information flows from our customers.
-The reps we use are very protective of their relationships and we don’t often talk with our customers.”
+You ask about collecting insights from customers and the sales manager responds: “Our use of industry reps is a low cost approach which helps our margins, but also results in very limited information flows from our customers.
+The reps we use are very protective of their relationships and we don’t often talk with our customers”.